 FDA Approved Thermometer: The global infrared thermometer market is going to witness growth in 2020.
 This pandemic has resulted in a spike in demand for several medical devices, which include a contactless thermometer, monitoring devices for adult infrared thermometers, medical ventilators along with the non contact thermometer.

 In an attempt to contain the highly contagious virus, temperature monitoring has become an essential component across public places, including shopping malls, airports, offices, schools, thereby increasing the demand for non contact thermometers.

-- 1 FDA approved medical devices
+- 1 FDA approved infrared thermometer made in USA

 - 2 FDA approved thermometer

 - 5 List of FDA approved thermometers

 - 7 Medical Grade Thermometer